Daniel 9: 24-27

 Verse 24b - The 6-fold purpose of Israel's future.

-1. Three things that deal with the past:
+1. Three things that deal with the past: three issues for sin.

 A. To finish the transgression:

-1. Finish: kalah = complete, bring to an end,
+1. Finish: kAlAh = complete, bring to an end,

 fulfill.